civiform/docs/docs/it-manual/testing-and-qa/testing-resources.md

 Logging in as applicants, CiviForm admins, Program admins, or TIs is pretty easy -- there should be buttons for those directly on [[staging.seattle.civiform.com](https://staging.seattle.civiform.com)](https://staging-aws.civiform.dev):

 * Applicants: choose "Continue as guest"
-* CiviForm admins: choose "CiviForm Admin" or "Program and Civiform Admin"
+* CiviForm admins: choose "CiviForm Admin" or "Program and CiviForm Admin"
-* Program admins: choose "Program Admin" or "Program and Civiform Admin"
+* Program admins: choose "Program Admin" or "Program and CiviForm Admin"
 * TIs: choose "Trusted Intermediary"